OpeOginni/create-polka-dapp/templates/contract/ink_hello_world/README.md

 # ink!
-Contract Deployment Guide
+Contract Deployment Guide with create-polka-dapp contract utils functionalities

 This guide walks you through the process of building, deploying, and interacting with an ink! smart contract on a Substrate-based blockchain.